Ohio business insurance

 Aside from workers’ compensation insurance, the other major requirement in Ohio that every business owner must follow is commercial auto insurance.

 In addition to workers’ compensation insurance, commercial auto insurance is also required in Ohio.
-The state’s specific requirements for commercial auto insurance and for all business-owned vehicles and include:
+Ohio’s specific requirements for commercial auto insurance include:

 Some other types of insurance you might consider, depending on the nature of your business, include: